Caserta: Sport

-The city has some experience in hosting major international sports events, such as the EuroBasket 1969.
+The city has some experience in hosting major international sports events, such as the EuroBasket 1969 and the 2019 Summer Universiade.

 It is home to JuveCaserta Basket, Italy's 1991 basketball champion.

 Transport

 Caserta railway station is a hub for regional and national traffic, and represents an important interchange linking Rome and Naples to Bari.
 The nearest airport is Naples-Capodichino, located approximately 30 km south.

 Caserta is the starting point of the A30 motorway to Salerno and is served by two exits of A1 motorway: Caserta Nord (Caserta North, near Casagiove and Casapulla) and Caserta Sud (Caserta South, near Marcianise and San Marco Evangelista).